jordydavelaar/raptor/README.md

 RAPTOR needs hdf5, gsl, and openmp libraries.

 RAPTOR is compilied via a makefile.
-This makefile needs the enviroment variable RAPTOR
+This makefile needs the enviroment variable "RAPTOR" which can be set via,

 ```
 export RAPTOR=/path/to/code
 ```

+It is recommended to add this to your bash/zsh profiles.

-To compile, make a *copy* of the *run* directory outside of the code directory.
+To compile, first make a *copy* of the *run* directory outside of the code directory.
 Compile *only* if the run directory is outside of the code directory to keep a clean example present.

 # Running RAPTOR